talib-sid/parallel_cpp/README.md

 ### ✅ Advantages:
-- Low overhead — simple thread management and memory access.
-- Cache-friendly — good spatial locality in vector access.
+- Low overhead, Cache locality is good as each thread works on a contiguous block of memory.
 - Ideal when all jobs are of similar duration.

 ### ❌ Disadvantages:
-- Bad for load imbalance — if one chunk has heavy jobs (e.g., jobs from bin 76–100), that thread becomes a bottleneck while others finish early.
+- Bad for load imbalance; if one of chunk has heavy jobs (e.g., jobs from bin 76–100), that thread becomes a bottleneck while others finish early.
-- No dynamic scheduling; it assumes even distribution.

-## 2. Fine-Grained Round-Robin Assignment
+## 2. Fine-Grained (*Round-Robin Assignment*)
 - Each thread processes every `num_threads`-th job from the entire work array:
     * Thread 0 does jobs: `0, 8, 16, 24, ...`
     * Thread 1 does: `1, 9, 17, 25, ...` and so on.